Communication breakdown between contractors leads to untimely death of electrician working on "dead" equipment.

 What went right and wrong

 It all started when the local electric utility registered a complaint with the electrical contractor, stating that the bare ground wires it had previously installed were done so within the utility's “cable pulling section” of the switchgear cabinet (Photo 1).
-They wanted the electrical contractor to come back out and relocate them to the ground bus in the adjacent bay (the utility “pull” section for their incoming lines from the transformer banks), as shown in Photo 2 on page 17.
+They wanted the electrical contractor to come back out and relocate them to the ground bus in the adjacent bay (the utility “pull” section for their incoming lines from the transformer banks), as shown in Photo 2.
 The transformers and disconnect switch, along with the high-voltage power lines, had been installed and tagged out.
-Although there was no date on the lockout tag, I was told by a project manager for the general contractor that the switch had been installed for several weeks before the incident took place — and that the tag had been installed on it immediately after its installation (Photo 3 on page 18).
+Although there was no date on the lockout tag, I was told by a project manager for the general contractor that the switch had been installed for several weeks before the incident took place — and that the tag had been installed on it immediately after its installation (Photo 3).
 At this point, no city inspections had occurred, and no release of service had been issued by the Maricopa County Inspection Office and the City of Phoenix, along with the electric utility (Arizona Power), who had subcontracted the work to the outside high-voltage contractor.

 After notifying the general contractor of the situation, the electrical contractor was granted approval to relocate the ground wires as requested.
 Two journeyman electricians were assigned the task.
 (It is my understanding that the pair had been performing minor work on the switchgear for a few weeks prior to the day of the incident — inside and outside the switchgear.
 Apparently, they assumed the gear was still de-energized.
 In all fairness, this would not be an illogical assumption, considering the fact that electricians are usually kept in the loop when gear goes “hot.”)
 Both electricians proceeded to open the cabinet doors at each end of the switchgear — each starting at one end of the row of cabinets — to perform the relatively simple task of relocating the wires.